 Thank you for mentoring a Flinders' pre-service teacher (PST).
-The following is an overview of the 25-day placement and some suggestions for mentoring if you are new to this process.
+For third year undergraduates this is their 2nd placement but for Master of Teaching pre-service teachers this is their first placement.
+The following is an overview of the 25-day placement and some suggestions for mentoring.